A good sleeping bag will ensure a good night's rest.

 Sleeping bag liner

-These are used to keep your sleeping bag clean, and they will keep you slightly warmer in cold conditions.
+These are often made of cotton, silk or fleece and are used to keep your sleeping bag clean.
+They will also keep you slightly warmer in cold conditions.

 If you sleep in warm conditions, you can even skip the bag and sleep in the liner.